-Each Department HIPAA Security Liaison and the Security Officer with systems containing medium and high risk EPHI must utilize a mechanism to log and store system activity.
+Each Department HIPAA Security Liaison and the Security Officer with systems containing medium and high risk ePHI must utilize a mechanism to log and store system activity.

 Each system’s audit log must include, but is not limited to, User ID, Login Date/Time, and Activity Time.
 Audit logs may include system and application log-in reports, activity reports, exception reports or other mechanisms to document and manage system and application activity.